Australian Artificial Intelligence Institute

-In Australia, the Australian Artificial Intelligence Institute (Australian AI Institute, AAII, or A2I2) was a government-funded research and development laboratory for investigating and commercializing Artificial Intelligence, specifically Intelligent Software Agents.
+The Australian Artificial Intelligence Institute (Australian AI Institute, AAII, or A2I2) was a government-funded research and development laboratory for investigating and commercialising artificial intelligence (AI), specifically intelligent software agents, from 1988 until 1999.
+Among its software and commercial projects which were produced by the AAII were a procedural reasoning system (PRS); distributed multi-agent reasoning system (dMARS); and a Smart Whole AiR Mission Model (SWARMM).

 History

-The AAII was started in 1988 as an initiative by the Hawke government and closed in 1999.
-It was backed by support from the Computer Power Group, SRI International and the Victorian State Government.
-The director of the group was Michael Georgeff who came from SRI, contributing his experience with the PRS and vision in the domain of Intelligent agents.
+The Australian Artificial Intelligence Institute (AAII) was started in 1988 as an initiative by the Hawke government.
+It was backed by support from the Computer Power Group, SRI International, and the Victorian State Government.
+The director of the group was Michael Georgeff who came from SRI, contributing his experience with the PRS and vision in the domain of intelligent agents.

 It was located in the Melbourne suburb of Carlton before moving to more spacious premises in the city centre of Melbourne, Victoria.
 At its peak it had more than 40 staff and took up two floors of an office building on the corner of Latrobe and Russell Streets.

-In the late 1990s, the AAII spun out Agentis International (Agentis Business Solutions) to address the commercialization of the developed technology.
+In the late 1990s, the AAII spun out Agentis International (Agentis Business Solutions) to address the commercialisation of the developed technology.
 Another company, Agent Oriented Software (AOS) was formed by a number of ex-AAII staff to pursue agent technology developing JACK Intelligent Agents.

+The AAII closed in 1999.
 After the AAII shutdown, those staff that remained and the intellectual property were transferred to Agentis International.

 Projects

-This section summarizes a selection of the software and commercial projects that came out of the AAII:
+This section summarises a selection of the software and commercial projects that came out of the AAII: